ritesh404/kudojs/docs/task.md

 <a name="Task"></a>

 ## Task
-A Task type makes it easy to model asynchronous operations that may fail, like HTTP requests or reading/writing to a databases
+A Task makes it easy to model asynchronous operations that may fail, like HTTP requests or reading/writing to a files/databases

 **Implements:** <code>[Monad](https://github.com/fantasyland/fantasy-land#monad)</code>, <code>[Semigroup](https://github.com/fantasyland/fantasy-land#semigroup)</code>